 Leather is an extremely breathable material due to its hydrophilic properties.
 Throughout the day we evaporate water from the surface of our skin, so a breathable material is needed to expel the moisture.
 Leather fibres hold large quantities of water vapour which is then later dissipated.
 This is a significant factor in the warmth and comfort of a leather jacket, and allows our temperature to be regulated so we don’t overheat or become uncomfortably clammy.
 At Lakeland it is important to us that we keep our leather natural.
 This alone increases the breathability of our jackets due to less pigmentation and plastic in the leather.

 2: AIR TRAPPING

-The idea when wearing a leather jacket in the winter is to build layers to insulate - your base layer, a second layer, and your leather jacket.
+The idea when wearing a leather jacket in the colder months is to build layers to insulate - your base layer, a second layer, and your leather jacket.
 Between your second layer and the leather jacket an insulation layer is formed which traps air around you.
 As air is a poor conductor of heat you are kept toasty and warm.

 3: THERMOSTATIC PROPERTIES

 Leather jackets have great thermostatic properties to be your all-year-round outerwear option.
 The air trapping layer and breathability allows you to stay cool in the summer and well insulated in the winter.
 And if your leather jacket has a lining then it will wear even warmer.